 The cannabis plant has over 100 cannabinoids.
 These compounds may act synergistically to provide what some researchers have described as the “entourage effect,” which refers to the interaction of terpenes with cannabinoids.
 It is in essence a cascade of effects that can enhance potential therapeutic benefits, such as pain relief, improved sleep, improved mood and more.
 While CBD is generally the primary compound found in both broad and full spectrum, there are many additional compounds such as other cannabinoids, terpenes and flavonoids.
 Each of these can have different effects on the body and brain.
 And with a wider variety of potentially impactful compounds, research has found that full spectrum extracts tend to be more effective than broad spectrum or individual isolates.

-CBD research indicates many potential therapeutic benefits with regards to these additional compounds:
+Research indicates the many potential benefits with regards to these additional compounds:

 - Terpenes, which are the aromatic organic compounds in the cannabis plant can often include eucalyptol, linalool, limonene and myrcene.
 These molecules can have numerous potential health benefits, such as supporting relief and recovery, stress reduction, better focus, energy or deeper sleep.

 - Flavonoids, which are compounds that also may have potential benefits, including cardioprotective and antioxidant benefits.

 - And other minor cannabinoids such as CBN (cannabinol) and CBG (cannabigerol), which are believed to have antifungal, anti-inflammatory, pain-relieving and other beneficial properties.

 Full Spectrum CBD Benefits